dzuk-mutant/Helium/docs/gutter.md

 ## gutter()

+*Note: Fortunately, this will eventually be rendered obsolete by the upcoming CSS [`gap` property](https://developer.mozilla.org/en-US/docs/Web/CSS/gap#Browser_compatibility).*

 The `gutter()` mixin adds 2D spacing to an array of objects, designed especially for flexbox items.
 This class ensures that all items within a container have even spacing in between them, but no spacing on the edges of the container.